dragon6810/aegis/README.md

 Aegis uses CMake as its primary build system (again the exception here is `tools/`, which uses Make).
 Currently, only MacOS is supported, but Linux support should work in the near future.

 First, you will need to install some dependencies.
-If you have homebrew, this can be done simply with the following commands:

-    brew install glew
+This is platform specific:

+### MacOS (brew):

-    brew install glfw
+    brew install glew glfw

+### Ubuntu (apt):

+    sudo apt install libgl1-mesa-dev libglew-dev libglfw3-dev

 In order to build the project, run: